"Certain foods keep us feeling more satiated — or fuller — for longer than others."

 Levels of leptin — the appetite suppressor — are lower when we’re thinner and higher when we have more body fat.

-Unfortunately, people who are overweight or obese often build up a resistance to the appetite-suppressing effects of leptin.
-You may have heard this referred to as leptin resistance.
+Unfortunately, when we put on excess weight, we can build up a resistance to the appetite-suppressing effects of leptin.
+You may have heard this referred to asleptin resistance.
 Being leptin resistant actually makes you feel more hungry and can actually signal your body to burn calories more slowly.

 Inflammation and Free Fatty Acids